Guide to Port of Split, Croatia (So You Don’t Get Lost)

 • Gat Sv.
 Petra (St. Peter Mole aka St. Peter’s Pier): Positioned nearest to the city, this dock is for local ferries to Vis Island, Stari Grad (on Hvar Island), and Korcula Island and can be considered the main one in Split’s Port.
 I have marked it here on Google Maps for you.

-As you can see, all of these three piers are very close to the main promenade area in the city, close to all the main attractions.
+As you can see, all three of these piers are very close to the main promenade area in the city, close to all the main attractions.

 So from this point of view, no matter which pier your ferry will be found in, you will still be close to everything that matters in the city, including the best restaurants and cafes.